project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 2. **API Keys**

-	* For getting an API key you should send an email to: info@sunbird.org
+	* To get an API key, send an email to: info@sunbird.org

-**Note:** This installation guide will use a cloud hosted Sunbird APIs for which an API key is needed.
+**Note:** These installation instructions use cloud hosted Sunbird APIs, which require an API key.

-### Getting started with setting up the Application
+### Set Up the Sunbird Application

-For setting up the application, check out the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"}.
+1. To set up the Sunbird application, get the [code](https://github.com/project-sunbird/sunbird-portal.git){:target="_blank"} from the sunbird-portal Git repository.

-The code can be cloned to your repository using the following command:
+2. Clone the repository to your local system using the command:

     git clone https://github.com/project-sunbird/sunbird-portal.git

-***Note***: Stable versions of the sunbird portal are available via tags for each release, and the master branch contains latest stable release.
-For latest stable release [refer](https://github.com/project-sunbird/sunbird-portal/){:target="_blank"}
+***Note***: Stable versions of the sunbird portal code are available via tags for each release.
+The master branch contains the latest stable release.
+To get the latest stable release of Sunbird, [click here](https://github.com/project-sunbird/sunbird-portal/){:target="_blank"}.

-Once the **git clone** command is executed, proceed with running the following set of commands in the console:
+3. After executing the **git clone** command, run the following set of commands in the console:

 <pre>
    $ cd {PROJECT-FOLDER}/src/app